AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   Figure 3: Crowd classification pipeline.
 </p>

-#### 2.1.2 Crowd localization pipeline
+#### 2.2 Crowd localization
+The crowd localization in this project is defined according to the local density.
+Naturally, crowded scene contains a high density compared with a scene containing a few people.
+The local density is computed from the contour map.
+Then,  it is thresholded and used to create the bounding box.
+The bounding box is a rectangle which covers the crowd if it exists.

-This part provides an elaborated description of the crowd localization pipeeline.
+Now, let's dive into an elaborated description of the crowd localization pipeline.
 This pipeline consists of a chain of 5  steps (see figure Fig. 4).

 After reading and converting the color image $$I$$ to grayscale, the edges are extracted in the same way as for classification.
 Contrary to the classification process, $$I$$ is smoothed before being binarized.
 Smoothing helps to reduce noise and details that are meaningless for the localization problem such as facial features.
 Next, the contours are detected following the same method as for classification.